Skip to main content

 }

-Notes on running scripts
+Notes on Script Execution

-Notes on running the script editor.
+The following are notes on running the script editor.

 • Do not close the script editor while the script is running.